Skip to content

 Metro Mobility drops off and picks up passengers at two locations at the fairgrounds (check out a State Fair map):

-• Outside the North End Gate #2, northwest of Snelling and Hoyt avenues, near the Uber and Lyft drop-off and pick-up spot (Photo of drop-off site coming in August)
+• Outside the North End Gate #2 (1807 Hoyt Ave.), northwest of Snelling and Hoyt avenues, near the Uber and Lyft drop-off and pick-up spot

-• At Como Loop Gate #9, north side of Como east of the Coliseum, 1741 Como Ave.
-(Photo of drop-off site coming in August)
+• At the Loop Gate #9 (1741 Como Ave.), north side of Como Avenue east of the Coliseum

 Rideshare Apps and Taxi Service